finnschiermer/x86prime/README.md

 ## Encoding into hex format

 The simulators cannot directly read the symbolic prime assembler.
-You need to encode it into hex-format.
+You need to assemble it into hex-format.
 Use

 ~~~
-> ./hexify -f my_program.prime
+> ./prasm my_program.prime
 ~~~

 This produces "my_program.hex", which can be inspected to learn how the prime